TEXT-S&P rates Norfolk Southern notes 'BBB+'

-Aug 3 - Standard & Poor's Ratings Services said today that it has assigned
+March 12 - Standard & Poor's Ratings Services said today that it has

 competitive position as one of the two large eastern freight railroads, its